-- Recordings are to be sufficiently few of ambient noise and other distractions, as for the piano to be clearly audible without inducing ear pain or headaches.
+- Recordings are to be sufficiently free of ambient noise and other distractions, so as for the piano to be clearly audible without inducing ear pain or headaches.
 Obviously, whether a certain recording meets this requirement has to be decided on a per case basis.
-Crop out unnecessary applause at the end of pieces (and certainly at the beginning of pieces) if this can be done without infringing upon the performance.
+Cut out any applause at the beginning and/or end of the performance, unless this cannot be done by impacting the performance.

-- The piano utilized for the recording must not be out of tune to the extent that it clearly affects the listening experience in a negative manner.
+- The piano used for the recording must not be out of tune to the extent that it clearly affects the listening experience in a negative manner.

 - The full name of the pianist must always be supplied, we do not accept anonymous recordings or artists using nicknames.

 Regarding the Performance

 - Technical skill requirements: The Piano Society does not only cater to professional artists, but also to amateurs of various levels.
 We do not judge the quality of a recording based on the credentials and experience of artists, but with a starting point in the recording itself.
 What is central to whether a recording is admitted or not is whether the pianist has mastered the piece.
 In other words, it is considerably better to play a technically simple piece well than to attempt pieces that are above one’s capacity.
 This is not to say that a piece has to be perfectly played – even professional artists slip at times.
 However, it is generally immediately apparent whether a pianist’s capacity correlates with the level of a certain piece.